robeflores/Multi-Timer/README.md

 # Multi-Timer
-- multiple timer desktop app made with Java
+- multiple timer desktop app made with Java and the Swing toolkit.

-## Dependencies
-- Swing